ramonsuarez/ramonsuarez.github.io/content/post/revenge-and-the-unlogical-logics-of-economics.md

 >
 > </div>

-<div class="posterous_quote_citation">via [nytimes.com](http://www.nytimes.com/projects/magazine/ideas/2009/#d)</div>Great short piece from the New York Times showing how *logical* economic behavior is far from *real* economic behavior.
+via [nytimes.com](http://www.nytimes.com/projects/magazine/ideas/2009/#d)</div>Great short piece from the New York Times showing how *logical* economic behavior is far from *real* economic behavior.
 Economics is a long way from being a science, but it is the closest we have.

 </div>